 Insider’s Gascony is a food lover’s discovery of the part of France known as the potager or “kitchen garden.”
-I have been cooking this good food grown in Southwest France at Camont, my French farmhouse kitchen, since 1991. and now I offer a new experience-a collaboration between Camont and the Chateau de Mazelières to celebrate the Gascon art de vivre-both rustic and refined.
+I have been cooking this good food grown in Southwest France at Camont, my French farmhouse kitchen, and teaching cooking classes since 1991. and now I offer a new experience-a collaboration between Camont and the Chateau de Mazelières to celebrate the Gascon art de vivre-both rustic and refined.
 Gascony is nestled in the crook of the Garonne River between Bordeaux and Toulouse.
 This is the most diverse agricultural area of France and her cuisine reflects it: foie gras to fine wines, farmstead charcuterie, armagnac, and lavish farmers’ markets sporting rainbows of fruit and vegetables.
 Join me and my good French friends on an edible journey behind the seasonal scenes of Gascony as we:

 - Stay in capacious chambers at the beautiful 12th century Chateau de Mazelières, makers of fine Côtes de Buzet wines, and discover chateau life hosted by bon vivant Philippe Bon.
 (7 large bedrooms/suites sleeping 14-18)